HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

   <figcaption>Figure 3.
 Usage of TLS protocol versions for home page requests only.</figcaption>
 </figure>

-On the other hand, the [methodology](./methodology) used by the Web Almanac will also *under report* usage from large sites, as their sites themselves will likely form a larger volume of internet traffic in the real world, yet are crawled only once for these statistics.
+On the other hand, the [methodology](./methodology) used by the Web Almanac will also *underreport* usage from large sites, as their sites themselves will likely form a larger volume of internet traffic in the real world, yet are crawled only once for these statistics.

 ### Certificate Authorities
-Of course, if we want to use HTTPS on our website then we need a certificate from a Certificate Authority.
+Of course, if we want to use HTTPS on our website then we need a certificate from a Certificate Authority (CA).
 With the increase in the use of HTTPS comes the increase in use of CAs and their products/services.
 Here are the top ten certificate issuers based on the volume of TLS requests that use their certificate.

 <figure markdown>
 | Issuing Certificate Authority                   | Desktop | Mobile |